sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 **Benchmark results**

-We investaged the difference between different GPU offloading and other performance settings for the strong scaling of our benchmark suite.
+We investaged the difference between different GPU offloading scenarios and other performance settings for the strong scaling of our benchmark suite.

 .. list-table::
    :align: center